ThisIsHP64/hive-heroes/README.md

-# SER225 RPG Game
+# Hive Heroes - SER225 RPG Game

 ## What is this?
-This is a game created for Quinnipiac's SER225 Agile Development class.
+This is a game created for Quinnipiac's SER225 Agile-focused Software Development class.
 Students will be paired up in teams for an entire semester, and will utilize agile development to work further on this game.
-This usually involves adding features and fixing bugs (I'm sure there are bugs...)
+This usually involves adding features and fixing bugs.

 ## How to run this project?
 I did not use any external libraries for this, so you can clone this repo as is and run it out of the box with Java (min version 8).